-The FBC test looks for abnormalities in the blood, such as unusually high or low numbers of blood cells.
-If an abnormality is found, the doctor will usually arrange further tests to find the cause of the abnormality.
+The blood sample is collected inside a special vial that contains a chemical to prevent the blood from clotting.
+The sample is sent to a laboratory and put into a machine for analysis.The FBC test looks for abnormalities in your blood, such as unusually high or low numbers of blood cells.
+If an abnormality is found, your doctor will usually arrange further tests to find the cause of the abnormality.

 Blood count procedure